Canyon de Chelly

 Spider Rock, an 800-foot sandstone spire, is the monument's most recognizable landmark.

-Guides are required for most inner canyon tours except for a 2.5 mile roundtrip hike to the White House Ruin.
+Guides are required for inner canyon tours except for a 2.7 mile roundtrip hike to the White House Ruin.

 Motorists can view the canyon from scenic overlooks on the South Rim (37 miles roundtrip) and North Rim (34 miles roundtrip).
-There is a campground and a lodge at the mouth of the canyon.
+Don't feel obligated to tour both rims.
+Drive the South Rim to reach Spider Rock.

 Temperatures can be cold and windy generally from November to February or very hot from June though August with sudden thunderstorms common in late summer.